Study Skills Tutorials

 What to expect from a tutorial

-The 301 study skills tutorials can help students improve study skills and academic techniques and through the development of these skills, become a more effective student.
-We provide an opportunity for you to have a 30 minute 1:1 discussion with a tutor about research or study skills.
-Tutors will not correct work for you, but will help you understand what you need to know to correct it yourself in the future.
-They can also point you in the direction of additional resources.
+We provide an opportunity for you to have a 30 minute 1:1 discussion with a specialist study skills tutor about any area relating to your university study, assessment, research or learning.
+Tutors will not correct your work for you, but will help you understand what you need to know to correct it yourself in the future.
+They can also point you in the direction of additional resources, worksheets, templates and opportunities across the University of Sheffield.

 Very good tutorials.
 I will be recommending them!